 — Robert.
 E. Johnson, PhD, Chancellor University of Massachusetts, Dartmouth

 “Heather has the unique ability to synthesize and intellectualize large amounts of often-disparate data into a cohesive, clear, and actionable strategy while identifying and addressing the inevitable hurdles or challenges in any endeavor.
-As an academic, a college president, board member, and an entrepreneur I have never met a person with greater ability to craft clear actionable vision and strategy from ambiguity and complexity and to lead diverse teams towards a common vision.”
+As a university president, entrepreneur, and board member, I have never ever seen anyone better than Heather at demystifying complex information to provide a path to action. “

 — Stephen Spinelli, Jr, PhD, Chancellor Emeritus, Jefferson University

 “I was fortunate to hear Heather speak at the Innovation in the ‘Age of Accelerations’ Forum.
 She is an amazing communicator and a driving force, inspiring new relevant perspectives.
 Her presentation is a “must see” by leaders across government, academia, and industry who should be preparing our society for the future of work and the future of learning…the future of work is learning!” — James Johnson,